Paddyaa5/slackProject/README.md

 To start you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+then open [http://localhost:3000](http://localhost:3000) to view it in the browser.